AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

 In C, function parameters are treated as local variables of the function.
 They can be modified, but these modifications won't be visible outside the function.
 This is an opportunity for mistakes.
-For example, the following code which appears to swap the values of its parameters has in reality no effect:
+For example, the following code, which appears to swap the values of its parameters, has in reality no effect:

 .. code-block:: c